sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

 ## Constructor

-Initialize all the `@prop` properties in the constructor, noting that we don't need to pass the `bidder` in parameters.
+Initialize all the `@prop` properties in the constructor.
+Note that we don't need to pass a `bidder` parameter.

 ```ts
 constructor(auctioneer: PubKey, auctionDeadline: bigint) {